bus710/turtlebot2/README.md

 ## Demo

-A demo shows the basic usage of this crate:
+A demo shows the basic usage of this crate (only tested in Linux!):
 ```sh
 $ cd examples/basic
 $ cargo run